 #6 Carve out a work space.

-Tif you’re going to create a temporary kitchen during a remodel, this is one of the hardest elements of the process and one we didn’t completely figure out until we started deconstruction (taking the kitchen apart).
+Tif you’re going to create a temporary kitchen during a remodel, this is one of the hardest elements of the process.
+We didn’t completely figure out until we started deconstruction (taking the kitchen apart).

 Are you going to lose your stove and/or refrigerator for some or most of the construction time?
 This is the biggest question to ask your contractors or take into consideration if you’re doing the project yourself (And if you’re DIYing it, I can give you the number for a marriage therapist, lol!)